 - Nestor Robinson - modelling distribution of invasive seaweeds

-- Joko Pamungkas - biogeography and ecology of polychaetes
+- Joko Pamungkas - biodiversity and biogeography of polychaetes

-- Tri Arfianti - biogeography and ecology of amphipod crustaceans
+- Tri Arfianti - biodiversity and biogeography of amphipod crustaceans

 - Han-Yang Lin - evolutionary biogeography and ecology of fish

-- Thomas Morris - biogeography of marine parasites
+- Thomas Morris - biodiversity and biogeography of marine parasites

 - Lena Hartebrodt - biodiversity and biogeography of isopod crustaceans

 - Nicholas MacRae - baseline ecology of a coral reef ecosystem